 Confirmation and Reception

 Confirmation is the sacramental rite in which a person makes a mature affirmation of their faith and renews the commitment to live by the promises of the baptismal covenant.
 In confirmation, we receive the empowering of the Holy Spirit for the work of ministry.
-Confirmation is administered by the Bishop.
-There is a period of study and preparation required before one is able to be confirmed.
+While not a sacrament, confirmation provides an opportunity to say “Yes!” to the Christian faith as we understand it in the Anglican tradition.